pyinstaller/pyinstaller/doc/operating-mode.rst

 |PyInstaller| does *not* include libraries that should exist in
 any installation of this OS.
-For example in Linux, it does not bundle any file from :file:`/lib` or :file:`/usr/lib`, assuming these will be found in every system.
+For example in GNU/Linux, it does not bundle any file from :file:`/lib` or :file:`/usr/lib`, assuming these will be found in every system.